Auto Modellista: Description

-Auto Modellista marked itself apart from others of the same genre with cel-shaded graphics, which gave a hand-drawn and cartoon-like appearance.
-The game is similar in gameplay to games like Gran Turismo, with the player picking a vehicle which they can modify and customize.
+Auto Modellista distinguished itself from other games of the same genre with cel-shaded graphics, which gave a hand-drawn and cartoon-like appearance.
+The game plays similarly to games like Gran Turismo, with the player picking a vehicle which they can modify and customize.
 There are six tracks in the default game, including the real-life Suzuka Circuit and the Mt.
 Akagi mountain pass.

-After poor initial reception, Capcom modified the game for its North American releases.
+After middling initial reception, with criticism mostly centered around its short overall length and general lack of content, Capcom modified the game for its North American release.
 In Japan, the game was rereleased with these changes as Auto Modellista: US Tuned.
-This version featured American cars such as the Dodge Viper, two new oval tracks, various UI improvements and a new handling model that saw cars accelerate slower and lose more speed in turns.
+This version featured additional cars from American manufacturers, such as the Dodge Viper and Ford GT, two new oval tracks, various UI improvements and a different handling model which saw cars having significantly less grip, resulting in slower acceleration and more loss of speed when cornering.
+The US Tuned version of the game was especially criticized for its floaty handling model and subsequently more difficult gameplay, though the improved car and course list were well received.

-The US Tuned changes were present in every single release of the game starting with the North American PS2 release in early 2003, evidenced by the new cover art with the Dodge Viper.
+The US Tuned changes were present in every following release of the game starting with the North American PlayStation 2 release in early 2003, evidenced by the new cover art featuring the Dodge Viper.
 Many distributors predicted that sales of the game were going to be poor, and generally refused to carry it.